emmanuel-bv/iotedge-iva-nano/README.md

     sudo apt-get update
     sudo apt-get install iotedge
     ```

 7. Connect your device to your IoT Central application by editing IoT Edge configuration file:

-    * Use your favorite text editor to edit IoT Edge configuration file:
+    - Use your favorite text editor to edit IoT Edge configuration file:

     ```bash
     sudo nano /etc/iotedge/config.yaml
     ```

-    * Comment out the "Manual provisioning configuration" section so it looks like this:
+    - Comment out the "Manual provisioning configuration" section so it looks like this:

     ```bash
     # Manual provisioning configuration
     #provisioning:
     #  source: "manual"
     #  device_connection_string: ""
     ```

-    * Uncomment the "DPS symmetric keyi provisioning configuration" and add your IoT Central app's scope id, registration_id which is your device Id and its primary symmetric key:
+    - Uncomment the "DPS symmetric keyi provisioning configuration" and add your IoT Central app's scope id, registration_id which is your device Id and its primary symmetric key:

-      ```
+        ```bash
         # DPS symmetric key provisioning configuration
         provisioning:
         source: "dps"
         global_endpoint: "https://global.azure-devices-provisioning.net"
         scope_id: "<ID Scope>"
         attestation:
             method: "symmetric_key"
             registration_id: "<Device ID>"
             symmetric_key: "<Primary Key>"
         ```

-    * Save and exit your editor (Ctrl+O, Ctrl+X)
+    - Save and exit your editor (Ctrl+O, Ctrl+X)

-  * Now Restart the Azure IoT Edge runtime with the following command:
+    - Now Restart the Azure IoT Edge runtime with the following command:

     ```bash
     sudo systemctl restart iotedge
     ```

-  * After a few moments the Edge runtime should restart and use the new DPS provisioning method you configured.
-When that happens successfully you will see a new device in your Azure IoT app under the Devices section.
+    - After a few moments the Edge runtime restarts and establishes a connection with your IoT Central application.

-  * Follow the instructions in the [Azure IoT Central Documentation](https://docs.microsoft.com/en-us/azure/iot-central/) to add a dashboard view to your template to visualize the telemetry.
+Note that the first time that you connect your IoT Edge device to IoT Central, it will take time to start the entire solution since it first needs to download ~2Gbs of IoT Edge modules.

 ## Running the solution

 In the interest of time, we've already built a first solution that is composed of two main blocks:

-1. **NVIDIA DeepStream** to do all the video processing
+1. **NVIDIA DeepStream** does all the video processing

     The first component, DeepStream, was trivial to build since it has been published by NVIDIA in the [Azure Marketplace here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/nvidia.deepstream-iot?tab=Overview).
 We're using this module as-is and are only configuring it from the IoT Central bridge module.

 ![Deepsteam in Azure Marketplace](./assets/DeepstreamInMarketplace.png "NVIDIA Deepstream in Azure Marketplace")

-1. A **bridge to IoT Central** to transform DeepStream telemetry into a format understood by IoT Central and to configure DeepStream remotely.
+2. A **bridge to IoT Central** transforms DeepStream telemetry into a format understood by IoT Central and configures DeepStream remotely.
 It formats all telemetry, properties, and commands using PnP.

 Let's see it in action!